 ABOUT ME

-I was adopted from China at 11 months and lived in a smallish town near Aspen up until 6th grade.
-There I attended a small charter school there which first exposed me to my passion for academia and meaningful education.
-In 2018, my family moved to Boulder, Colorado for a variety of reasons, including my growing hunger for impactful and real world applicable education.
-I started attending the Watershed School in 6th grade and the schools commitment to crafting students who are both curious and capable kept me there through my senior year of High School.
-I’m currently beginning my career in higher education at Smith College in Northampton, Massachusetts, with an intended major in a combination of Architecture and Government and the long term objective of working at the intersection of infrastructure policy and socially/environmentally conscious design.
+I was adopted from China at 11 months and lived near Aspen, Colorado up until 6th grade.
+I attended a small charter school there that first exposed me to intentional education.
+In 2018, my family moved to Boulder, Colorado, partially because of my growing hunger for impactful and real-world applicable learning.
+I started attending the Watershed School in 6th grade, and the school's commitment to crafting curious and capable students kept me there through my senior year of High School.
+I spent a year at Smith College in Massachusetts but now am pursuing alternative education through internships and apprenticeships in the Book Arts and Letterpress.
+I intend to eventually continue my higher education to support my work at the intersections of social justice, art, and the outdoors.